salrashid123/gcpcompat-aws/README.md

 The "Manual" way is also covered in this repo but I decided to wrap the steps for that into my own library here [github.com/salrashid123/oauth2/google](https://github.com/salrashid123/oauth2#usage-aws) which surfaces the credential as an [oauth2.TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) for use in any GCP cloud library.

-You can certainly use either procedure but the Automatic way is included with the library.
+You can certainly use either procedure but the Automatic way is included with the *supported, standard* library.
 The Manual way can be done by hand but the wrapped library I'll describe here is not officially supported

 The followup samples will demonstrate federation w/ Azure and an arbitrary OIDC provider (okta or Google Cloud Identity Platform)